runawayhorse001/GenAI_Best_Practices/doc/source/pretraining.rst

 When :math:`T` is larger, more weight is given to the lower values, then the distribution is more uniform.
 If :math:`T` is smaller, the biggest logit score will dominate more aggresively.
 Setting :math:`T=0` gives all the weights to the maximum value resulting a ~100% probability.
+This means higher temperature leads to creative but potentially incoherent outputs, and lower temperature leads to safe and predictable outputs.

 Unembedding Matrix
 ------------------